kubernetes-sigs/cluster-api-provider-openstack/README.md

 ## Launching a Kubernetes cluster on OpenStack

 - Check out the [Cluster API Quick Start](https://cluster-api.sigs.k8s.io/user/quick-start.html) to create your first Kubernetes cluster on OpenStack using Cluster API.
+If you wish to use the external cloud provider, check out the [External Cloud Provider](docs/external-cloud-provider.md) as well.

 ## Features